Google “vitamin D” and you will get over 12 million entries!

 Vitamin D was once thought to be just another vitamin that was important to your health as all the vitamins are.
 We know it plays a huge role in the regulation and absorption of Calcium, (that’s why you will see it in your Calcium supplements) but it’s just over the past several years that people are “doing extra D” for important added benefits.

 A look at Vitamin D

 Vitamin D is one of the fat soluble vitamins (the others being A,E and K) found in many food sources.
 Your body must have enough of these vitamins to survive.
 Fat soluble means that there must be fat present in order for the vitamin to be metabolized, and the vitamin will “hang around” in your system and can accumulate.
-Technically you can O.D. on the fat soluble vitamins…more on that later…
+Technically you can O.D. on the fat soluble vitamins when taken in supplement form…more on that later…